 Nobody likes complicated money matters so make things easier for yourself with something as simple as automating your savings.
 This will mean you’ll have fewer financial decisions to make.
 Set yourself up a standing order to automatically save money each month - you can fit this into your spending plan from above.
 For smaller savings that add up quickly, there are some clever apps on the market that round up your spending to whole pounds and filter it off to an account automatically.

 I call this the ‘OMG!
 Fund’ Have 3-6 months of expenses set aside in an instant access savings account for emergencies.
 If this seems too challenging, start with something small.
 To start off, shaving £10 off your food spend each week could help you save £520 a year.
-Have a look at The Nottingham's saving swaps specifically for food shopping to see how you could save in this area.

 Start by making a mess!
 Throw your financial paperwork into a pile.
 Keep the important paperwork like tax and pension statements but everything else can be cut back to just the last 12 months.
 Dealing with financial paperwork could be best organised in folders digitally.
 Use an app like ‘Adobe scan’ to scan in your statements and create folders on your computer labelled up so you can find documents easily.